loke-dev/PWD/README.md

-# Examination assignment 3 - Vagrant Box
+# PWD - Vagrant Box

-This is the repo for the examination 3 in the course.
 The virtual machine (hashicorp/precise32) will have the following (relevant) packages installed:

 From start:
 * node.js (Latest stable)